 Some of the ointments and other applications also may be compromised, or simply go out of date.

-Our little red bag is fully stocked.
+Our little travel First Aid kit is fully stocked.
 There are two different sizes of regular bandaids, some “buttefly cut” bandaids for thumbs or the tips of fingers and one huge bandaid – for larger wounds or to control bleeding.

 The kit contains a tube of “Liquid Skin,” some antibiotic ointment and to take care of dental emergencies there is a tub of oral gel and a small kit for temporary replacement of a filling or to re-cement a crown or cap.